n8ta/jawk/README.md

 ### Perf tests
 If you want to run perf tests set the env var "jperf" to "true" and do a `cargo build --release` and `cargo test -- --test-threads=1` first.
 This will test the speed of the release binary against other awks.

-## Trademark

-Trademarks This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
-Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
-Any use of third-party trademarks or logos are subject to those third-party’s policies.